lreynolds188/ATechSol/docs/about/Welcome.md

 title: Welcome
 ---

-Here you can find a list of free and open source software along with reliable providers we have discovered in our search for information privacy and security.
+Here you can find a list of the free and open source software solutions and respectable service providers we have discovered in our search for information privacy, security, and freedom from big tech.

 We have included a list of our services in case you require assistance.
 We will endeavour to continue developing guides to assist those that wish to implement any of these tools and services for themselves or their business.

 Please read the disclaimer and refer to the software or service's website and documentation before attempting any implementations.